 Let’s assess the situation

 The initial assessment done by nurses is an invaluable source of information for doctors and other healthcare workers.
-By using a simple checklist and HIPAA-compliant online forms, you’ll be able to streamline your patient assessments and keep your patient data safe.
+By using a simple checklist and HIPAA-friendly online forms, you’ll be able to streamline your patient assessments and keep your patient data safe.